Cleveland Vs Yorkshire u2050s Sunday 8th March County Match Report: Setting the Standard for Venues

 ‘Cleveland have absolutely outdone themselves here’, I remarked to Will Peacock.
 Will had a slightly glazed look in his eye as he murmured that he should have worn a suit.

 Typical of players from my teams, we were both wearing our blue Yorkshire Hoodies and looking forwards to playing a tier up in the u2050s.
-Feeling slightly self-conscious (courtesy of slightly muddle shoes, from dropped my eldest two at rugby) we walked through into Tennant’s Auction house in Leyburn, into… splendour.
+Feeling slightly self-conscious (courtesy of slightly muddle shoes, from dropping my eldest two at rugby) we walked through into Tennant’s Auction house in Leyburn, into… splendour.

 Tennants was established as a small family business in the late 19th century and has grown into the UK’s largest family owned fine art auction house.
 As you walk through the door there is a fantastic bistro, shop and café.

 We played in a glorious and spacious room, with a high ceiling and viewing gallery, called the Versailles Suite.
 The ambiance was such you could picture Lasker, Capablanca and the Greats playing here.
-Should have worn a suite?
+Should have worn a suit?
 I could have worn a tux.

-We were in a ‘Group of Death’ where any set of results would mean any County would get through to the national stages.
+Dominic and the Cleveland team were lovely and the players engaged incredibly well.
+However, we were in a ‘Group of Death’ where any set of results would mean any County would get through to the national stages.
 A win was a must.

 Cleveland edged it slightly on grading overall and the pick of the matches was on board 1, with Avadhoot Brahme facing Jamie Heritage.
 Two players whose grades have shot up this season.